Seattle police release body-camera footage of shooting that killed man in crisis Tuesday night

 A Port of Seattle police officer alerted the Seattle Police Department to a man walking near Alaskan Way and Seneca Street around 9:20 p.m.
 Tuesday.

-“One of my units saw a suicidal subject holding a knife to his neck,” the Port of Seattle police officer told the Seattle police dispatcher, according to the audio provided.
+“One of my units saw a suicidal subject.
+He’s got a knife to his neck,” the Port of Seattle police officer told the Seattle police dispatcher, according to the audio provided.

 Less than a minute later, the Port of Seattle officer can be heard saying the man had cut himself and was walking north on Alaskan Way.
 When Seattle police officers arrived, the man was walking past Pier 56, according to the video.